-Integrated Design Advanced Design Thinking V/VI PRDS420/421-2 credits/2 credits
+Integrated Design Advanced Design Thinking V/VI S PRDS420/421-2 credits/2 credits research.

-This course explores emerging technologies and interaction design based upon user experience research.
 Students apply functional analysis techniques, task and user modeling methodologies that lead to strategic thinking and validating their designs.
 Emphasis is on developing a proficiency in communicating and presenting complex information in simple terms for client presentation and product development.
 In class projects complement the main Design Studio and capstone project.
+Students continue to Integrate their studio work into a professional portfolio and website for self-promotion.